codepoke-kk/qwertigraphy/HowQwertigraph.md

 ##### Click "Search" in the top right, after typing for a while to see a sortable, filterable (someday) list of all the words you've typed in this session.

 More can and should be written about this, but I'm too tired tonight.
 I rewrote The Coach from the ground up, and the whole documentation thing needs a total rework some day soon.

+#### Step: Watch The Gregg Pad
+##### The Gregg Pad shows you what the word you just typed will look like when when written with a pen.
+It's clunky and jagged compared to real Gregg Shorthand, but the idea is about right.
+It will also show you the qwerd for the last several words you just typed.
+This is its greatest value to the casual typist, and when I have the Qwertigraph visible on screen, it's typically on this tab.

 #### Step: Use the Editor
 This is really a whole instruction into itself, so I won't do much with it.
 I'll drop a couple hints here for the adventurous.